sfarthin/js-and-selenium/README.md

 # Using Selenium to run javascript tests

-This repository hold examples that demonstrate the different ways selenium can be used to test your javascript in the browser.
+Examples of the different ways selenium can be used to test your javascript in the browser

 There is a dedicated package.json in each folder.
 Only the webdriverjs-tape-remoteIE needs selenium server needs the selenium server to be run before executing.
 The rest of the examples you can simply run these commands to see it in action: